-Exposure bracketing is a technique and camera feature that allows photographers to expose their photos correctly.
+Exposure bracketing is a technique and camera feature that allows photographers to expose their photos correctly in challenging light situations.
 I’m going to give you an intro to Exposure Bracketing so that you can add it to your arsenal of knowledge.

-Bracketing is a technique used by professional photographers that allows them to manipulate contrast by taking multiple pictures of the same subject and combine them together to obtain a correct exposure in all parts of the photo.
+Bracketing is a technique used by professional photographers to manipulate contrast.
+By taking multiple pictures of the same subject and combine them together it is possible to obtain a correct exposure in all parts of the photo.
+Let’s see more in detail what is exposure bracketing and how to use it.

-Using the AEB (Auto Exposure Bracketing) function of your camera, you will pre-program it to take three photos of the same subject, one with the settings you choose, one underexposed and one overexposed image.
+By using the AEB (Auto Exposure Bracketing) function of your camera, you will pre-program it to take three photos of the same subject (some cameras allow you to take five images), one with the settings you choose, one intentionally underexposed and one intentionally overexposed image.
 This way you’re capturing the highest lighting information possible.

-You might find that one of the three images you’ve obtained is the right one.
-It has the proper exposure in all areas and you’ve done.
+You might find that one of the three images you’ve obtained is the right one since Ii has the proper exposure in all areas.
+In that case, you’ve done no need to do anything else.

-Otherwise, you can take it a step further and decide to use a Photoshop technique called exposure blending to merge the images together and have an extended Dynamic Range.
+Otherwise, you can take it a step further and decide to use a Photoshop technique called exposure blending to merge multiple images together and have an extended Dynamic Range.

 I’m not touching the Photoshop editing technique in this article, but let me know in the comments below if you are interested in knowing more about it!